masastack/MASA.Blazor/src/Docs/Masa.Docs.Shared/wwwroot/pages/styles-and-animations/flex/en-US.md

----
-title: Flex
+# Flex

-desc: "Control the layout of flex containers with alignment, justification and more with responsive flexbox utilities."
+Control the layout of flex containers with alignment, justification and more with responsive flexbox utilities.
----

 ## Examples